-Time to evaluate and take control of your eating habits to understand how food is being used by your body?
+ood is being used by your body?
 Consider taking Foods for You!
 This course will utilize nutrition and meal management principles to plan and prepare balanced meals.
 Emphasis will be on balancing nutrients which contribute to personal wellness along with the foods you crave and enjoy.
 Weekly lessons and food choices will be analyzed based on individual, family, and community resources and needs.
 Students will examine possible career options in food science, service, and technology.